dmbarbour/glas/docs/GlasNamespaces.md

 ### Tags and Adapters

-The glas namespace easily encodes tagged terms, encoding tags as Names.
+The glas namespace can essentially Church-encode tagged terms as Names, with adapters as reified environments.
+The tag selects an Adapter and applies it to a given Body.

-        tag TagName = f:("Body", (f:("Adapters",
+        tag TagName = f:("Body", f:("Adapter",
-            ((t:({""=>NULL}, b:("", TagName)), "Adapters"), "Body"))))
+           ((b:("", TagName), "Adapter"), "Body")))
         (tag "prog", ProgramBody)

-The tag selects an Adapter and applies it to a given Body.
-This is essentially a Church-encoded sum types, albeit leveraging the reified namespace.

 In context of glas systems, I propose to tag all user definitions and compiled modules.
 This improves system extensibility, e.g. we can introduce tags for different calling conventions, alternative application models, etc..